Realme 3 vs Redmi Note 7 vs Samsung Galaxy M20

 Realme 3 has finally been launched in India, and it comes with a dual rear camera setup, a Helio P70 SoC, a 4,230mAh battery, and a starting price of Rs.
 8,990.
 The phone's first sale is set for March 12 on Flipkart and Realme website, and the phone will compete with the likes of the Redmi Note 7 and the Samsung Galaxy M20.
+All three phones - Realme 3, Galaxy M20, and Redmi Note 7 - have at least one variant priced under Rs.
+10,000, and come with similar features.
 The Realme 3 has been made available in three colour options, and the company has even announced a few launch offers.
+In addition to the Realme 3, the company revealed that it is also planning to bring a new Realme 3 Pro smartphone to the country.

 We pit the Realme 3 with the Redmi Note 7 and the Samsung Galaxy M20 to see which of the new entrants fares better on paper.